MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 My net name - MewX is actually from `Cat + X`.

 I also found that he studied IT in Tokyo University.
-It was the same industry with me, so I thought that was really impressive to have such great skill in piano performance.
+It was the same industry with me, and we were in similar age, so I thought that was really impressive to have such great skill in piano performance.

-When I accidentally heard he was going to Sydney, it was already Sept 5.
+When I accidentally heard he was going to perform in Sydney for the first time ever, it was already Sept 5.
 The ticket was on public sale a month before that day, and the early bird sale had ended.
 The good seats were all taken, and I really didn't want to seat at the back if possible based on my experience for the Candlelight concert (same venue).
 After a few refreshes, I saw there were exactly two SVIP (highest tier) tickets left.